carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 | low to modest bandwidth   | high bandwidth 1 to 100 GB/s |

 - Use Cases:
-  - It solves a **VPN connection keeping dropping out** because the amount of throughput.
-  - It sets a private connectivity between AWS and your data center, office, or collocated environment.
-  - A company has acquired another business and needs to migrate their 50TB of data into AWS within 1 month.
+  1. A company has acquired another business and needs to migrate their 50TB of data into AWS within 1 month.
 They also require a secure, reliable and private connection to the AWS cloud ==> AWS Direct Connect provides a secure, reliable and private connection.
 However, lead times are often longer than 1 month so it cannot be used to migrate data within the timeframes
      - Alternatively, use AWS Snowball to move the data and order a Direct Connect connection to satisfy the other requirement later on.
 In the meantime the organization can use an AWS VPN for secure, private access to their VPC.
+  2. A solutions architect has been tasked with designing a highly resilient hybrid cloud architecture connecting an on-premises data center and AWS.
+The network should include AWS Direct Connect (DX).
+Which DX configuration offers the HIGHEST resiliency?
+     - The most resilient solution is to configure DX connections at multiple DX locations.
+This ensures that any issues impacting a single DX location do not affect availability of the network connectivity to AWS.

 ###### AWS Direct Connect Plus VPN